Like Ryan and Biden, U.S. Catholics are deeply divided

-CHICAGO (Reuters) - In just hours, two Catholic candidates for vice president of the United States will square off - opponents in an election year that has seen the Roman Catholic Church flex its political muscle more forcefully than ever.
+CHICAGO (Reuters) - The two candidates for vice president of the United States are both Catholic and competing in an election year that has seen the Roman Catholic Church flex its political muscle more forcefully than ever.

 Paul Ryan and Joe Biden - one a social-values conservative, the other a fierce advocate for social programs - represent the deep divisions among American Catholics, who have been an important swing vote for decades.